-But 7zip linux command is not as widely used as tar, gzip or bzip2 in Linux or other UNIX like systems.
+Here’s how to use the 7zip linux command to create and extract 7z files.
+Though it’s not as widely used as zip, tar, gzip or bzip2 in Linux or other UNIX like systems.

 Install Linux 7zip extracting and creating tools